DashZhang/Distributed3D/README.md

 License
 ---

-    Distributed3D (both software and hardware drawings) is a free released under GPL v2.
+    Distributed3D (both software and hardware drawings) is a free release under GPL v2.